-We agree, he was the most endearing dog, and his gentle presence added so much to our lives.
-Now, we miss him, and our boat feels so quiet and empty.
+We agree; he was the most endearing dog, and his gentle presence added so much to our lives.
+Now, we miss him, and our boat feels quiet and empty.

 So, what do you do when you're sad and miss your sweet dog?
-We decided to take two French teenage girls on board for a short cruise, hoping that they would distract us, make a little noise, and fill up all of that vast, empty space where Toby used to be.
+We decided to take two French teenage girls on board for a short cruise, hoping they would distract us, make a little noise, and fill up all of that vast space where Toby used to be.

 We hired Nina to come over a couple of evenings a week to help us learn French.
 At the time, she didn't speak English, but she would come over with a blackboard, chalk, children's books, and sometimes a shopping bag full of items from her kitchen that she would show us and ask, "Qu'est-ce que c'est?".
-She was always very well prepared for our lessons, and she tried her best not to laugh at our mistakes.
-She was ten then, and now she is thirteen and studying English in school.
-She needs to practice speaking English, so we thought it was only fair to pay her back for all of those evening lessons three years ago.
+She was always very well prepared for our lessons and tried her best not to laugh at our mistakes.
+She was ten then and is thirteen and studying English in school.
+She needs to practice speaking English, so we thought it was only fair to pay her back for all those evening lessons three years ago.

 We had been enjoying the social scene in Saint-Jean-de-Losne for a couple of weeks, and when it was time to leave, we cruised up the river for one hour, went through one lock, and moored at Bourgogne Marine for the night.
 Nathalie and Nina live within walking distance of this marina, so it was convenient for them to hop on board there.

-Early the next morning, we cast off for Dole, a lovely old city in the Jura department in the Bourgogne-Franche-Comté region in eastern France.
+Early the following day, we cast off for Dole, a lovely old city in the Jura department in the Bourgogne-Franche-Comté region in eastern France.

 The girls sat on the bow, and we enjoyed the pleasant sound of their conversation and their laughter.
 We were impressed when they brought out their schoolbooks, and we worked on their English pronunciation as we traveled along on the canal.
 They told us that they wanted to learn to talk like Southern California surfers, so we put on a Beach Boys CD because that was the best that we could do to help.

 People seemed to find us amusing too.
-We noticed at lunch one day that people at neighboring tables were turning around to take a peek at us because the girls were speaking English and were speaking French to correct each other's mistakes.
+We noticed at lunch one day that people at neighboring tables were turning around to take a peek at us because the girls were speaking English to us, and we were speaking French to them, and we were all speaking our native language to correct each other's mistakes.